plancomps/CBS-beta/CBS-beta/Guide/Browsing.md

 - *`Semantics`* introduces a declaration of a translation function from ASTs (with strings as leaves) to funcon terms.

-  - A translation functions takes a single AST (or string) as argument, enclosed in double brackets `[[...]]`.
+  - A translation function takes a single AST (or string) as argument, enclosed in double brackets `[[...]]`.
   - The sort of the argument is specified by `_:...`.
   - The type of the resulting funcon term is specified after `:`.
 It is usually